 It also gets a Lampshade Hanging in "Switcheroo" when Haley calls it "unbearable hip-hop slang from five years ago".

 Kick Me Prank: "Family Business" had Fu Dog try to pull this trick on Marty, only for it fail and for him to notice that he had a sign on his back that read, "Kick Me Harder"

 Last Minute Hookup: Jake and Rose.
 They were together in Season 2 for a little while before Jake's Grandpa told Rose to break up with Jake if she really cares about him.
 They get back together in the finale.

 Left Hanging: While The Huntsclan and The Dark Dragon are permanently defeated, it is obvious that "Hong Kong Longs" was not a planned finale.
-The fate of Jake and Rose's relationship is left ambiguous, Chang was spared so she could make a comeback, Rose's twin was never seen, and for pretty much every question that was answered by the end of the final episode, a new question only rose to take its place.
+The fate of Jake and Rose's relationship is left ambiguous, Chang was spared so she could make a comeback, Rose's twin was never seen (a plot point specifically mentioned to have been planned for Season 3), and for pretty much every question that was answered by the end of the final episode, a new question only rose to take its place.

 Meaningful Name: Long = Dragon in Chinese.
 (Amusingly, it's his Anglo father's side of the family.
 Sure, he once claimed to also be of Chinese descent but, his basis for such a claim are questionable not only for the fact he doesn't look Asian)

 Fred Nerk, the Australian Dragon.
 "Fred Nerk" is a placeholder name used by Australians just like "John Doe" is used by Americans.